 If you’d like users to see multiple images on the same screen, you can add a slideshow or a carousel demonstrating images one by one.
 By doing this, not only can you save your site’s space, you can also narrate a story.
 By ordering images, you can explain how your web app works, what your company values are, and how your company appeared.
 Or you can simply list your best products to attract attention.
 In addition, by setting the direction for image slideshows and carousels, you can make users see and encourage them to use other site elements.

-[Property listing on a real estate website by Yalantis]
+[Property listing on a real estate website]

 Sidebar navigation (vertical sliding navigation) is the most suitable option for creating compact and clear web apps.
 Small animated menu icons that are always within reach on the side of the screen allow users to easily access your web app’s menu without scrolling.